 - Parks and Recreation Master Plan update

 - Wilson Farm Park Master Plan

-Parkland Dedication Bylaw and reserve funds
+Parkland Dedication Bylaw

 Guelph’s Parkland Dedication Bylaw ensures that our parks and open spaces grow along with the rest of the city.

 When considering planning and development applications under The Ontario Planning Act applicants may be required to transfer land for parks or other public recreation purposes or provide payment in lieu of parkland.

 Funds collected through payment in lieu of parkland or the sale of dedicated parkland help the City:

 - Build, improve or repair recreational buildings

 - Purchase equipment for parks and recreation spaces